 Our aim is to provide an environment where native plants and animals are thriving – not just surviving – on and around Bluff Hill.

 Bluff Hill/Motupohue Environment Trust (BHMET), established in 2008, is dedicated to the restoration and protection of the natural environment on and around Bluff Hill.
-We do this through pest control, revegetation, and raising public awareness.
-In the future we will include the translocation of native species in our restoration efforts.
+We do this through pest control, habitat restoration, species translocation and raising public awareness.

 The Trust has a 100% volunteer workforce including its Board of Trustees.
-Advising us are the Department of Conservation (DOC) and Environment Southland.
+Advising us are the Department of Conservation (DOC), Te Runanga O Awarua and Environment Southland.
 Our projects are funded through grants, donations and fundraising events.
 BHMET is a registered charitable trust.

 Motupohue changed as roads, a reservoir and a coastal defence battery were built on it.
 Some areas of the hill were farmed, others converted to forestry, houses appeared on the lower slopes.
 Amazingly, a remnant of the original forest cover has survived.
 On the Glory Track you can touch trees that were growing before the first sealers set eyes on ‘Old Man’s Bluff’.
 We no longer need to hunt the birds or fell the trees or quarry the rock of Motupohue.
 Today, we recognize the value of the reserve as a refuge for New Zealand’s special plants and animals, and as a place we can go to appreciate an environment that is unique to New Zealand.